mudhut2/Plugg-3ds/README.md

 # Plugg3DS

 A plugg-inspired drum machine for the Nintendo 3DS.
-Turns the 3DS into an instrument.
-Playing preset, or custom sounds that you uplaod (instructions below).
+Turns the 3DS into an instrument and utilizes different audio channels for each of the 8 pads.
+Play preset or custom sounds that you add to your sd card (instructions below).

 ## Features
 - Real-time drum pad triggering via touchscreen and buttons